thus/simpleconfig/README.md

 ## Requirements

-libyaml is needed to build sconf.
+libyaml is needed to build simpleconfig.

 ## Build